 - New Business Assistance with NEIS (a free program providing business mentoring and support)

-We also strongly recommend you join a few business groups to gain advice from those who’ve been there and done that.
+We also strongly recommend you join a few business groups (including your local chamber of commerce) to gain advice from those who’ve been there and done that.
 If you’re not in the South West, check out similar options for your particular region: